HighDimensionalEconLab/kernel_econ_alignment/README.md

 # Solving Models of Economic Dynamics with Ridgeless Kernel Regressions
-This repository contains the replication code and extra examples for ["Solving Models of Economic Dynamics with Ridgeless Kernel Regressions"](hhttps://arxiv.org/pdf/2406.01898) by Mahdi Ebrahimi Kahou, Jesse Perla, and Geoff Pleiss
+This repository contains the replication code and extra examples for [Solving Models of Economic Dynamics with Ridgeless Kernel Regressions](https://arxiv.org/pdf/2406.01898) by Mahdi Ebrahimi Kahou, Jesse Perla, and Geoff Pleiss

 Full replication code is provided for Python, and additional Julia code is in progress.

 # Python Setup
-We recommend installation with `uv` (recommended, especially on MacOS and Linux).
+We recommend installation with `uv` (on all platforms, but especially on MacOS and Linux).
 If you wish to use `conda` see notes at the end of these instructions.

 ## Windows Ipopt Installation
 Ipopt binary installation is tricky, and we find the most reliable method is to use Anaconda (even if you will otherwise use `uv`).
 To do so, install ipopt in your base Anaconda with